Organic dals and pulses

 Along with staples like rice and flour, dal is a kitchen staple we cannot do without.
 Sometimes, taking advantage of this, some people mix the dals and pulses with harmful chemicals or other foodstuffs to earn a few extra bucks.
 This generally happens with dals and pulses that are sold loose.

-Experts recommend buying organic dals and organic pulses, with this, you can be sure of its health benefits.
-For those who do not know how important these foods are, here are their benefits they need to know.
+Experts recommend buying organic pulses & dal, with this, you can be sure of their health benefits.
+For those who do not know how important these foods are, here are the benefits they need to know.

 Benefits of Eating Dal (lentils) Everyday

-• Reduces cholesterol levels- With its high level of soluble fibre, dals help lower blood cholesterol levels.
+• Reduces cholesterol levels: With its high level of soluble fiber, dals help lower blood cholesterol levels.
 Having lentils regularly also protects you against developing heart diseases and protects your arteries from getting blocked.

-• A fantastic source of protein- Almost 26% of lentils is protein.
+• A fantastic source of protein: Almost 26% of lentils are protein.
 This is crucial for vegans and vegetarians who depend on this for their daily intake of proteins.

 Benefits of Eating Pulses

-• Prevents cancer- Pulses have great anti-inflammatory and antioxidant properties that protect you against the threat of cancer.
-Many pulses also contain Selenium that decreases the rate at which the tumour grows.
-Additionally, it helps to stimulate the production of T cells which helps to kill disease-causing pathogens.
+• Prevents cancer: Pulses have great anti-inflammatory and antioxidant properties that protect you against the threat of cancer.
+Many pulses also contain selenium, which decreases the rate at which the tumor grows.
+Additionally, it helps to stimulate the production of T cells, which helps to kill disease-causing pathogens.

 • Antioxidant- Pulses are rich in polyphenols, which act as antioxidants for the body.
 During the metabolism process, the body produces potentially harmful free radicals.
 Polyphenols help to stop the harm from these free radicals.
 Pulses are, therefore, a crucial part of our diet.